OSCOSS/OJS-Authoring-Integration-plugin/README.md

 https://www.fiduswriter.org/

-####Use case : FidusWriter
+####Use case : FidusWriter & OJS
-Our focus of use case was the working with FidusWriter collaborative authoring tool(https://www.fiduswriter.org) while the the code is written as open as possible for any software that can deploy Rest API to integrate with OJS.
+Our focus of use case was the working with FidusWriter collaborative authoring tool(https://www.fiduswriter.org) and OJS while the the code is written as open as possible for any system that can deploy Rest API that provides online authoring and  intends to advantage from a workflow managment system.

 ##Installation:
 #####1.First step